mikrono/tModLoaderWiki_kr_ko/ModRecipe.md

 Adds a required crafting station to this recipe of the given type of tile.

+### public virtual int ConsumeItem(int type, int numRequired)

+Allows you to determine how many of a certain ingredient is consumed when this recipe is used.
+Return the number of ingredients that will actually be consumed.
+By default returns numRequired.

 ### public void AddRecipe()

 Adds this recipe to the game.
 Call this after you have finished setting the result, ingredients, etc.